Today, you are going to learn everything you need to know about the principle of progressive overload.

 If you think about it, this makes sense.

 A beginner may be able to squat 135 lbs for 10 repetitions and no more.
-Compared that to an advanced athlete who can squat 315 lbs for 10 repetitions.
+Compare that to an advanced athlete who can squat 315 lbs for 10 repetitions.

-315 lbs will be much harder to perform, and much harder to recover from.
-Whereas the 135 lbs will induce fatigue, but not so much that you can’t get back to another squat session in 2-3 days.
+315 lbs will be much harder to perform and recover from.
+In contrast, the 135 lbs will induce fatigue, but not so much that you can’t get back to another squat session in 2-3 days.

-So the key difference is the speed at which you could implement these 10 methods of progressive overload to your training.
+So the critical difference is the speed at which you could implement these ten methods of progressive overload in your training.

 Final Words